 I am deeply aware of how the choices we make during and after divorce can help or hinder our children.
 My philosophy is that "Children are not a prize to be won."
 They deserve the love and support of both parents throughout their lives.
 My job is to guide and support my clients through the complex legal system, advocating for them so that their focus can be on healing themselves and their children, and on laying a solid foundation for the future.

 In addition to helping Minnesota individuals and families through my practice, I also consider it a priority to volunteer my legal services.
-As a sign of this commitment, I offer a two-hour free session on the basics of divorce, custody, and parenting time, and answer all your legal questions about divorce once a month at my office.
+As a sign of this commitment, I offer an hour and half free session on the basics of divorce, custody, and parenting time, and any other related family law questions called Answering Your Divorce Questions once a month at my office.
 I am proud to have been recognized as a volunteer attorney in association with Central Minnesota Legal Services, and I also volunteer regularly at the Law Clinic located in the Wright County Law Library.
 This is part of my commitment to helping parents who need to understand the legal process and who want to develop child-friendly parenting plans.
 Family law disputes and their aftermath are hard, as I know from both personal and professional experience, but I take great satisfaction in giving my clients hope for a brighter future.

 "Did You Hear What Opposing Counsel Did Today?"
 Minnesota State Bar Association Family Law Forum, Spring/Vol 17, No 3 (2009).